Szklary, Ząbkowice County

-Szklary is a village in the administrative district of Gmina Ząbkowice Śląskie, within Ząbkowice Śląskie County, Lower Silesian Voivodeship, in south-western Poland.
+Szklary is a village in the administrative district of Gmina Ząbkowice Śląskie, within Ząbkowice County, Lower Silesian Voivodeship, in south-western Poland.

 The only nickel ore mine in Poland was located here until 1984 when it was closed due to the depletion of the deposits.
 There was also a nickel foundry for processing mined ore.
 Excellent samples of chrysoprase were found in Szklary.
 Quite recently, a new mineral szklaryite was named after the village.

 During World War I, the German administration operated a forced labour camp for Allied prisoners of war at the local nickel ore mine.